top of page

 Diagnosing a Canker Sore in the Throat

-If your doctor thinks you have a canker sore in your throat, they might check for a few things:
+If your doctor thinks you have a canker sore in your throat, they will check a few things:

 1. Medical History